Chandan K. Sen

 Chandan K. Sen is an Indian-American scientist internationally recognized for his leadership in regenerative medicine and wound care innovation.
 He is widely known for pioneering research and transformative technologies that are advancing the science of tissue repair and improving patient outcomes.
 Sen currently serves as Director of the McGowan Institute for Regenerative Medicine at the University of Pittsburgh.

 He holds the Bartley P. Griffith MD, FACS, FRCS Chair of Regenerative Medicine and is a tenured Professor of Surgery.
 In addition, he serves as Chief Scientific Officer for wound care services within the University of Pittsburgh Medical Center health system.

 At the University of Pittsburgh, Professor Sen serves as Associate Vice Chancellor for Life Sciences Innovation and Commercialization.
-He is the current vice-chair and chair-elect of the National Institutes of Health’s **Diabetic Foot Consortium**.
+He is the current vice-chair and chair-elect of the National Institutes of Health’s Diabetic Foot Consortium.
 Sen also serves as President-Elect (2027–2028) of the national Wound Healing Society.
 On February 13, 2024, Pennsylvania State Representatives, chaired by Rep. Chris Pielli (D-Chester), convened a hearing on the impact of generative AI.
 Dr. Sen led the panel on AI and Healthcare, contributing expert insights on the integration of artificial intelligence in clinical practice.

 Founded in 1992, the McGowan Institute for Regenerative Medicine was originally established as the McGowan Center for Artificial Organ Development.
 Professor Sen relocated to Pittsburgh in July 2023, bringing a large team of scientists from Indiana.

 From 2018 to 2023, Sen served as an Indiana University Distinguished Professor.
 At Indiana University, he directed the Indiana Center for Regenerative Medicine and Engineering (ICRME) and held the J. Stanley Battersby Chair as Distinguished Professor of Surgery.
 He also served as Associate Dean of Research and Associate Vice President of Research.
-In 2020, Sen was awarded the Bicentennial Medal by the Indiana University President’s Office.
+In 2020, Sen was awarded the Bicentennial Medal by the Indiana University President's Office.

 In 2021, Sen was elected as a Lifetime Fellow of the National Academy of Inventors.
 He currently serves as Editor-in-Chief of Antioxidants & Redox Signaling and Advances in Wound Care.
+In March 2026, the American Diabetes Association announced Sen as winner of the 2026 Roger E Pecoraro award.

 Sen is widely recognized for co-inventing tissue nanotransfection, a technology enabling in vivo tissue reprogramming.
 His team also identified vasculogenic fibroblasts in humans.

 His research also spans electroceutical approaches to infection management and the role of tocotrienol forms of natural vitamin E. Sen served as the principal investigator for the NIH Diabetic Foot Consortium TEWL study.
 The study recommended revising the FDA definition of wound closure to include restoration of skin barrier function, as wounds with high transepidermal water loss (TEWL) were more likely to recur.

-Sen has an H-index of 120.
+Sen has an H-index of 125.